BradGreig/brownlow-predictor/docs/index.md

 #### Different Random Forest approach (XGBoost)

 This is not a new approach, but instead a different library for building up a random forest.
 It uses gradient descent to train the branches of the random forest and is popular owing to both its computational efficiency and accuracy.
-Therefore, I chose to add this to the list of models.
+Therefore, I chose to add this to the list of models to see if any significant performance improvements might become available (unlikely).

 #### Simulated Based Inference